Andrée DuVarney, Adjunct Faculty

 Before serving with the NRCS, Ms. DuVarney worked at the USDA Farm Service Agency (FSA) and its predecessor agency the Agricultural Stabilization and Conservation Service for 11 years, four of which focused on providing environmental compliance program leadership.
 Ms. DuVarney also served as a Brookings Institute Legislative Fellow for Senator Mike Crapo from Idaho for a year, where she worked on agricultural issues, as well as ESA and public lands issues.

-She has written multiple NRCS national programmatic environmental assessments and reviewed and commented on NRCS State level environmental documents.
-She served as the NRCS liaison to the White Hose for the Council on Environmental Quality (CEQ) and provided NRCS input to the CEQ guidance documents for Federal agencies.
+She has written multiple NRCS national programmatic environmental assessments and reviewed and commented on NRCS State-level environmental documents.
+She served as the NRCS liaison to the White House for the Council on Environmental Quality (CEQ) and provided NRCS input to the CEQ guidance documents for Federal agencies.
 She served as a member of multiple interagency CEQ workgroups to improve the NEPA process and subsequently served on details to CEQ.

 Ms. DuVarney has worked extensively on NEPA issues across agency lines.
 Ms. DuVarney represented NRCS on USDA workgroups to streamline the permitting process for infrastructure projects and to support Administration efforts toward the recent “One Federal Decision”.
 She provided environmental compliance leadership at the USDA Department level for formulation of the Gulf Coast Ecosystem Restoration Council, a new Council on which the Secretary of Agriculture serves.